farisNassif/FourthYear_TheoryOfAlgorithims/README.md

 * <b>Week Ten</b>
 	* After multiple attempts and testing of different endian solutions one was found that successfully extracts individual bytes from each input value in little endian [[19]](https://stackoverflow.com/a/17913021).
 Following the implementation of the little endian solution and some changes to the 32 bit output value array the program successfully output correct MD5 values.
 Once it correctly worked I again began to refactor and comment as much code as I could, included a menu that allowed easy traversal and multiple input options and began to perform more [tests](#testing) against the project to verify results.
 * <b>Week Thirteen</b>
-	* Following the sudden societial change, the project scope has been revised.
+	* Following the sudden societal change, the project scope has been revised.
 This revision includes additional command-line argument functionality, a document containing a report on the overall project with a fixed structure as well as amplified testing.
 This week I got to work on the command line functionality.
 After researching and learning about the ```getopt()``` function which is used to parse command line arguments [[22]](https://www.gnu.org/software/libc/manual/html_node/Example-of-Getopt.html) [[23]](https://www.youtube.com/watch?v=SjyR74lbZOc&t=).
-I attempted to implement some basic arguments and code, however after further resarch discovered the ```getopt() long``` option.
+I attempted to implement some basic arguments and code, however after further research discovered the ```getopt() long``` option.
 Instead of, for example, declaring ```md5.exe -h``` for help, it would allow long arguments including ```md5.exe --help```, allowing for more possibilities including ```md5.exe --hashfile <path_to_file.txt>``` [[24]](https://www.gnu.org/software/libc/manual/html_node/Getopt-Long-Option-Example.html).
 I felt this to be a cleaner and more straight forward method of implementing the arguments.
 * <b>Week Fourteen</b>
 	* Finish this when most of the Overview is finished